vimana-cloud/vimana/runtime/README.md

 ### State

-Work nodes keep track of running pods in a single global in-memory associative array called the pod pool, keyed by the pod / container ID.
+The runtime keeps track of running pods in a single global in-memory associative array called the pod pool, keyed by the pod / container ID.